muffinlime/photomath-lite/README.md

 ![alt text](https://i.imgur.com/bQcLUzZ.jpeg "Sample photo 3")

 ## Metrics and real-world performance
-As requested in the assignment, the metrics I found important are model accuracy and average inference time.
+As requested in the assignment, the metrics I found important are model accuracy and execution time.

 Accuracy on a test set consisting of MNIST and hand-written symbols: ~99.5%

-Inference time:
+Execution time (normal, large photos):
-* ~5.5s on base Apple M1 chip
+* ~5.5s on a base Apple M1 chip
 * ~15s on pythonanywhere's servers (where the app is hosted)

 Is this good enough?
 Well no, not really, who'd want to wait 15 seconds for a solution.
 If my memory serves me correctly, the author of this assignment said that taking it below 0.3s presents no added value to the user, so only 14.7s to go :) ([source](https://www.youtube.com/watch?v=bR-9LM30RUw)).
-Since the inputs are expected to be pretty, it would make sense to choose a lot simpler model and sacrifice some of the accuracy on the (not so pretty) MNIST instances to reduce inference time.
-Also, I imagine it would work a lot faster on Google Cloud but for some reason they wouldn't accept my CC info so I couldn't test it.

 How could inference time be improved?
+* **force the user to keep the expression inside a smaller rectangle on the photo, same as the original photomath app.
+By not preprocessing the irrelevant parts of the photo, this reduced the execution time to sub 2s on pythonanywhere using [this photo](https://i.imgur.com/xexox9K.jpeg)**
-* use a simpler model
+* use a simpler model as pretty inputs are expected
 * reduce or change the preprocessing steps
 * implement a more efficient solving algorithm
-* run it on a faster machine, but that is obvious
+* run it on a faster server, but that is obvious (originally wanted to try out Google Cloud but they wouldn't accept any of my CC's)

 Other things that could be improved:
 * better preprocessing steps that would allow the software to work on a wider range of photos